-Growing Lots Urban farm is a one acre market farm located in the heart of the Seward neighborhood of South Minneapolis.
+Growing Lots Urban Farm is a one acre market farm located in the heart of the Seward neighborhood of South Minneapolis.
 We occupy three previously vacant lots, two of which were parking former parking lots, and have transformed them into highly productive vegetable farms.
-We work with local chefs, our CSA members and local farmer's markets to sell and distribute our produce.
-Though we are not certified organic our emphasis is on soil stewardship and environmentally sound practices and adhere to scientifically sound health standards.
+We work with local wholesalers, chefs , our CSA members and local farmer's markets to sell and distribute our produce.
+Though we are not certified organic our emphasis is on soil stewardship and environmentally sound practices; we adhere to scientifically sound health standards.
 We care for our soils by intensively composting local, organic waste streams, so not only are we small scale farmers, but small scale organics recyclers.
 Our compost consists of organic food scraps from Co-op Partners Warehouse, wood chips from local tree services, shredded leaves from the neighborhood, plant debris from Mother Earth Gardens, coffee chaff from local roasters and beer mash from Insight Brewery.
 We even take in compost offerings from the households of our CSA members.
 Oh, and we also have to give credit to the hard working draft horses over at Two Pony Gardens in Long Lake.
 Not only do they offer a free source of composted manure, they plow the field at our rural site where we grow squash and potatoes.
-The alchemy of building compost is the magic that turns vacant parking lots into an abundant urban farm!
+The alchemy of building compost is the magic that turns vacant parking lots into abundant urban farms!